-The Company has a convertible debenture with Andcor Companies, Inc. ("Andcor") of \$10,000 with interest at 10.25% that originally matured in 2007.
+The Company issued a convertible debenture to Andcor Companies, Inc. ("Andcor") with principal of \$10,000 and interest at 10.25% that originally matured in 2007.
 The debenture is convertible into shares of the Company's common stock at the lower of \$0.90 per share or the price per share at which the next equity financing agreement is completed, and is now re-set to \$.35 per share.
 The convertible debenture has not yet been paid, but the maturity of the note was extended, in May 2010, to March 31, 2012.